AbdulSameerS/research-paper-rag/README.md

 # Research Paper RAG

-A citation-grounded Retrieval-Augmented Generation (RAG) system for research paper question answering.
+A citation-grounded Retrieval-Augmented Generation (RAG) system for research paper question answering and comparison.

 ## Project Goal

 This project allows users to upload research papers and ask questions such as:

 - What is the main contribution of this paper?
 - What datasets and metrics were used?
 - Compare Paper A vs Paper B
 - Give answers with source citations

 ## Planned Features

 - PDF parsing and metadata extraction
 - Section-aware chunking
 - Dense retrieval with embeddings